jaretpr/jaretpr/README.md

 ![Trophies](https://github-profile-trophy.vercel.app/?username=jaretpr&theme=dark)

 ## 🌱 What I'm Learning
-I’m currently focusing on enhancing my skills in Android development using Android Studio, exploring the nuances of mobile app development, and working on creating efficient and user-friendly applications.
+I'm currently focusing on enhancing my skills in TensorFlow, exploring the nuances of machine learning and deep learning, and working on creating efficient and intelligent models.

 ## 📫 How to Reach Me
 - **Email:** [Email Me](mailto:jaretpridddy@gmail.com)